Do you struggle to keep the humidity where it needs to be for ball pythons?

 Look for actual substrates made using wood and other fibrous materials.

-Take care to spot check the substrate daily for droppings and gathering mold.
+Make sure to spot-check the substrate daily for droppings and gathering mold.
 Change the substrate every 1-2 months.

 Mist If Needed